akimrx/yandex-tracker-exporter/README.md

 ### Cycle time calculation algorithm

-Currently, status metrics are calculated based on the transition between statuses (based on issue changelog).
+Currently, status metrics are calculated based on the transition between statuses (using a issue changelog).
 The counting algorithm will be improved.

 Let's imagine that the task can be, for example, only in 5 statuses: